TheTrollGod/CPP_Chat/README.md

 # CPP_Chat
 A simple console baed chat application written in C++.
 Please note that this application is currently only support on Debian based systems unless otherwise mentioned.
+# Compatability
+The chat sever is only compatible on Linux systems.
+THe chat client currently support Linux systems.
+Compatability with Windows will be added in a later revision.

 # Application Requirements
  - [X] Use of control structure